Deploy Internal Load Balancer with Oracle Cloud Native Environment

 Set Firewall Rules on Control Plane Nodes

-(On all control plane nodes) Set the firewall rules and enable the Virtual Router Redundancy Protocol (VRRP) protocol for all of the control plane nodes.
+2. Set the firewall rules and enable the Virtual Router Redundancy Protocol (VRRP) protocol on each control plane node.

-Note: This must be completed before proceeding to ensure the load balancer process can communicate between the control plane nodes.
+Note: You must complete this step before proceeding to ensure the load balancer process can communicate between the control plane nodes.

 Create a Platform CLI Configuration File